 Q. Can I broadcast game development or programming on Twitch Creative?

 A. For broadcasting your programming and game development you can broadcast under Twitch Creative with the hashtags #programming or #gamedev in your title.
-As always, please adhere to the Rules of Conduct.
+As always, please adhere to the Community Guidelines.

 Q. Does all Twitch Creative content have to be gaming related?